 button.

-Last element to copy and save somewhere: the role ARN
+Last element to copy and save somewhere: is the role ARN

 .